php-etl/documentation/content/core-concept/satellite/_index.en.md

 ### Configure composer

+#### Dependencies

-In a second step, it's possible to declare the composer dependencies that our microservice needs with the `composer` key.
+It's possible to declare the composer dependencies that our microservice needs with the `composer` key.

 > Tip : This part is not mandatory.
 If you do not configure it, these packages (`php-etl/pipeline-contracts`, `php-etl/pipeline`, `php-etl/pipeline-console-runtime`, `php-etl/workflow-console-runtime`, `psr/log`, `monolog/monolog`, `symfony/console`, `symfony/dependency-injection`) will be installed automatically.

-The `require` option allows to add all the packages, write like `package_name:version`, that we need for your microservice.
+The `require` parameter allows to add all the packages, written as `package_name:version`, that your microservice needs.

 {{< tabs name="basic_with_composer" >}}